dotnetprofessional/LiveDoc/packages/livedoc-mocha/docs/livedoc-spec-reporter.md

 * Colorized (optional) output highlighting values and example data when output.
 * Better context for failing Specs, by providing the full scenario detail as part of the error output.
 * Better support for Scenario Outlines, by outputting the Scenario Outline first then the examples.
+* Add section headers to report output.
+This provides logical grouping based on the directory structure of your tests.
 * Support for 3 levels of detail
 * Output to a file